dopeboy/curriculum-2.0/units/8-array-loop/lessons/1-array/README.md

 3. How do I find the length of our array?
 4. How do I find the last vegetable in our array?
 5. How do I find the last vegetable in any array?
-6. How do I add one vegetable to our array?
+6. How do I add one vegetable to the beginning of our array?
+7. How do I add one vegetable to the end of our array?
+7. How do I remove one vegetable from the beginning of our array?
+8. How do I remove one vegetable from the end of our array?
+9. How do I select the first two vegetabkes from our array?
+10. Let's make another vegetables array.
+How do I concatenate it to our original array?
+11. How do I print each vegetable in our array without having to access each one individually?

 ### Independent practice ("You do")